 Queer Movie Night

+Fridays, 7pm.
 A series of LGBTQ films and TV episodes are shown weekly in our living room.
 See the calendar page for the current film.
 The film series curator is open to requests for next year's schedule.
 (Download the movie schedule)

 Every Wednesday, 7-8:30pm starting in September 2019 (previously was 4:30-6pm).
 Make art!
 Have fun!
 Come to Lambert House and express your creativity!
 The group will also coordinate opportunities for youth to be a part of Art Shows, submit art to contests, and more!
 No experience needed!
 Lambert House youth designed and painted a permanent art installation at the Seattle Art Museum in downtown Seattle and murals for two METRO bus shelters, among many other projects.
 Art supplies also available to use during drop-in hours.
 (Download the Art Group flier)

 "Lambert House has so many diverse programs and acitivites, there is always something that draws my interest and stimulates my mind."